-Syntactically, there are two subtypes of question dependency: direct dependency (see (36)) and indirect dependency (see (37)).
+Syntactically, there are two subtypes of question dependency: direct dependency (see (41)) and indirect dependency (see (42)).
 Semantically, they have the same meaning.
 Based on their syntactic differences, Dayal (1994, 2016) advocate distinct analyses to derive their meaning.
 Here I follow this desideratum to address question dependency.

-(36) Where^u does John think Mary is?

-(37) What^{$$\nu$$} does John think?
+- (41) Where^u does John think Mary is? - (42) What^{ν} does John think?
 Where^{u} is Mary?

-As shown in (38), the derivation of direct dependency is straightforward.
-Wh-item where^u introduces a dref, and the application of the definiteness test \mathbf{Ans}u is delayed until the matrix sentence level.
-[John thinks]] is of type $\langle st, t \rangle$, restricting items of type $\langle st \rangle$.
-Eventually, (36) denotes the most informative dref x such that John thinks Mary is in x.
-Obviously, this dref x does not necessarily satisfy the restriction 'IN(Mary, x)', capturing the intensionality of attitude-reporting predicate think.
+As shown in (43), the derivation of direct dependency is straightforward.
+Wh-item where^u introduces a dref (which is a location), and the application of the definiteness test Ans_u is delayed until the matrix sentence level.
+Due to the selection requirement of think, roughly speaking, the embedded question should be something of type $\langle st \rangle$, and [John thinks]] is of type $\langle st, t \rangle$, restricting items of type $\langle st \rangle$.
+Eventually, (41) denotes the most informative dref x such that John thinks Mary is in x.
+Obviously, this dref x does not necessarily satisfy the restriction 'IN(Mary, x, w)' (in which w is a free variable).
+Thus the intensionality of attitude-reporting predicate think is captured.

-Then as shown in (39), for (37), I propose that $what^{\nu}$ introduces a dref of type $\langle st \rangle$, and $where^{u}$ introduces a dref of type e.
+Then as shown in (44), for (42), I propose that $what^{\nu}$ introduces a dref of type $\langle st \rangle$, and $where^{u}$ introduces a dref of type e.
 As shown in (b), the part of the $what^{\nu}$ question denotes the most informative proposition p satisfying JOHN-THINKS(p).

-Then as shown in \bigcirc , the where^u question works as a test and provides further information on p, introducing a dref x and checking whether this most informative p entails a propositional that addresses Mary is somewhere.
+Then as shown in (c), the $where^{u}$ question works as a test and provides further information on p, introducing a dref x and checking whether this most informative p entails a propositional that addresses Mary is somewhere.
 The rest is similar to the case of direct dependency.
-Eventually, (37) also denotes the most informative dref x such that John thinks Mary is in x, i.e., the same meaning as (36).
+Eventually, (42) also denotes the most informative dref x such that John thinks Mary is in x, i.e., the same meaning as (41).

 The current analysis of question dependency is still in line with Karttunen (1977): A wh-question denotes its complete true answer, not its possible answers (see Section 2.3).
-With this dynamics semantics implementation, the derivation always starts with non-determinate alternatives, and it is the application of Ans operators that results in definite, complete true answers.
-In (39), Ans_u is not applied on \bigcirc , thus the derivation never yields a Hamblin set for where^u is Mary.
+With this dynamics semantics implementation, the derivation always starts with non-determinate alternatives, and it is the application of Ans operators that results in relativized definite items that constitute complete true answers.
+In (44), Ans_u is not applied on \bigcirc , but delayed until discourse level. thus the derivation never yields a Hamblin set for where^u is Mary.